 Fabian Frei moves from Basel to Winterthur in September.
 Ahead of his return to St. Jakob Park, the 35-year-old talks about his departure, unethical offers and a special sleeping pattern.

 Thursday afternoon, shortly before 5pm.
 Fabian Frei is on his way to training.
 Not with FC Winterthur, but with "my boys", as he calls the C-juniors of FC Frauenfeld.
 It is a project close to the heart for the Frauenfeld native, who returned to his home country two years ago.
-He also went back to his roots in sport.
+He has also returned to his roots in sport.
 At the beginning of fall, he left FC Basel at the last minute and returned to FC Winterthur, from where he left in 2004 to conquer the soccer world.

-"It wasn't a culture shock in that sense.
+It wasn't a culture shock in that sense.
 But it's true that worlds collide.
 At FCB, you see where football is heading - here, the way it used to be.
 At Schützenwiese, time has stood still.
-And I don't mean that in a negative way."
+And I don't mean that in a negative way.

 Do you have an example?

-"Here, every player only has 20 centimetres of space in the dressing room.
+Here, every player in the dressing room only has 20 centimetres of space.
 At the Joggeli it's one meter.
-Other players find that annoying, but I think it's cool - maybe also because I still have a certain connection to this stadium."
+Other players find that annoying, I think it's cool - perhaps also because I still have a certain connection to this stadium.

 What has changed at the Schützenwiese since you left in 2004?

-"Not much.
+Not much.
 The infrastructure is practically the same.
 Some of the staff members from back then are still there.
 Luca Zuffi's father, for example.
 He was my junior coach and is still here.
-The equipment manager is also the same."
+The equipment manager is also the same.

 Was it this consistency that made you return to Winterthur?

-"The proximity to where I live and the connection to the club were the deciding factors.
-St. Gallen would theoretically also have been a possibility.
-But in terms of the philosophy that the club has adopted in recent years, it wouldn't have been a good fit."
+The proximity to my home and the connection to the club were the deciding factors.
+St. Gallen would theoretically also have been an option.
+But in terms of the philosophy that the club has pursued in recent years, it wouldn't have been a good fit.

-"Not in Switzerland.
-Even if you should never categorically rule it out."
+Not in Switzerland.
+Even if you should never categorically rule it out.

-"Morale is important, no question.
+Morale is important, no question.
 And Saudi Arabia is a sensitive issue.
 But if someone comes along and gives you ten million, you're bound to have second thoughts.
-I'm glad I didn't get an offer like that."
+I'm glad I didn't get such an offer.

 Winterthur instead.
 Did you expect such a difficult season?

-"Of course I was hoping for a few more points at this point.
+Of course I was hoping for a few more points at this point.
 But it's not the end of the world either.
 Apart from the game against Basel and the first 30 minutes against Lausanne, we weren't without a chance against any opponent.
-We could have done better against St. Gallen on Wednesday too."
+We could have done better against St. Gallen on Wednesday.

-"You could say that.
-It's not just that we missed a lot of chances.
+You could say that.
+It wasn't just that we missed a lot of chances.
 It was also typical that we conceded the equalizer practically at the break and didn't manage to save the lead going into the break.
 We do a lot of things well.
 But somehow we don't have the confidence to win games at the moment.
 Nevertheless, a point in St. Gallen can be valuable in the end.
-Above all, it was important to show a reaction to the Basel game."
+Above all, it was important to show a reaction to the Basel game.

-"We've worked through and analyzed the game.
+We've worked through and analyzed the game.
 We simply played horribly and Basel had a relatively good day.
 That's how the result came about.
 There are a few things we need to do better.
-We have to make our own goal more sacred."
+We have to make our own goal more sacred.

-"I'm looking forward to the game, but I don't know how emotional it will be for me.
-It might be very special, but maybe not."
+I'm looking forward to the game, but I don't know how emotional it will be for me.
+It might be very special, but maybe not.

-"I don't need to beat about the bush: it wasn't the kind of farewell I wanted.
+I don't need to beat about the bush: it wasn't the kind of farewell I would have wished for.
 But the farewell before the match between FCB and FCZ was perfectly fine.
 It's not a day I'll remember for the rest of my life because it was so cool.
 It would certainly have been different with a nicer farewell.
-At the end of the day, it's not a wishful thinking.
-I don't feel any resentment."
+At the end of the day, it's not a concert of wishes.
+I don't feel any resentment.

-"No. There are people at the club who I miss a little more at the moment and then there are others who I miss less.
+No. There are people at the club who I miss a little more at the moment and then there are others who I miss less.
 That's normal.
 But it has absolutely nothing to do with the club.
 FCB is still the club close to my heart, and that will always be the case.
-I wish him victory in every game - except against us."
+I wish them victory in every game - except against us.

 What kind of reception do you expect in Basel on Saturday?